Taylor Walls Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.39).
+- The Athletics' 6.34 team ERA ranks last across all league pitching staffs.

-- Kaprielian gets the start for the Athletics, his ninth of the season.
-He is 1-6 with a 7.21 ERA and 39 strikeouts in 43 2/3 innings pitched.
+- The Athletics will look to Harris (1-0) in his second start of the season.

-- In his last time out on Tuesday against the Pittsburgh Pirates, the righty tossed six innings, giving up one earned run while surrendering four hits.
+- In his most recent appearance on Wednesday, the left-hander threw five innings against the Pittsburgh Pirates, giving up three earned runs while surrendering four hits.

-- In 11 games this season, the 29-year-old has amassed a 7.21 ERA and 8 strikeouts per nine innings, while giving up a batting average of .286 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.